BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 # Hackintosh-HP-Z420-620-820-OpenCore
 **(still under construction)**.

 This is my OC 0.7.1 setup for HP Z420/620/820 workstations.
-Test to work for latest version of Catalina (10.15.7, everthing works, except Sleep Mode) and Big Sur (11.5.1, Sleep/USB3 not working).
+Test to work for latest version of Catalina (10.15.7, everthing, except Sleep Mode) and Big Sur (11.5.1, except Sleep/USB3).

-All patching are done either via OC hot-patching or SSDT add-on's.
-Thus this loader can be used for all three HP models.
+This loader can be used for all three HP models.
+All patchings are done via hot-patching or SSDT add-on's, thus no patching of DSDT is needed.
 For post-install, you may need to generate your own CPU specific SSDT to enable full CPU Power Management (Read below).
 Of course, you will also need to generate your own SMBIOS MacPro6,1/Serial #.

 **My systems:**